-Gibson’s double-cut-away Les Paul Special 3/4 from 1959 is one of the rarest Les Pauls from the original “golden era” of 1952-’60.
-It’s also one of the more unusual in that it may well be the worst-designed of all of these classic models.
+Gibson’s double-cutaway Les Paul Special 3/4 from 1959 is one of the rarest Les Pauls from the “golden era.”
+It’s also one of the more unusual in that it may well be the worst-designed classic.

-Gibson extended the entry-level concept in ’56 with a “three-quarter size” Junior.
-The scale length was 223/4″ – two inches shorter than Gibson’s standard scale length of 243/4″.
-For beginners or players with smaller hands, those two inches made the Junior 3/4 much easier to handle.
-The nomenclature came from the violin world, where a “3/4″ violin or upright bass typically measured well over 9/10 of a full-size instrument.
-That carried over to the Gibson line, where the “3/4-scale” was actually over 9/10 of the full scale.
+Gibson extended the entry-level concept in ’56 with a three-quarter Junior; its scale length was 223/4″ – two inches shorter than Gibson’s standard 243/4″.
+For beginners or players with smaller hands, those two inches made it much easier to handle.
+The nomenclature came from the violin world, where a “3/4” violin or upright bass typically measured just more than 9/10 of a full-size instrument.
+That carried over to Gibson, where the “3/4-scale” was actually over 9/10 of the full scale.

-Unlike 3/4-size violins and basses, the Junior 3/4 had the same body size as the regular model, as well as the same bridge, pickup, and knob location.
-In order to accomplish that, the fingerboard of the 3/4 model had to be shortened to only 19 frets rather than 22.
-As on the full-scale model, the single-cutaway body shape provided full access to all frets.
+Unlike 3/4-size violins and basses, the Junior 3/4 had the same body as the regular model, same bridge, pickup, and knob location.
+To accomplish that, the fingerboard had to be shortened to only 19 frets, rather than 22.
+As on the full-scale model, the single-cuty body provided access to all frets.

-All of Gibson’s Les Paul models started with a single-cutaway body, but in mid 1958, with sales beginning to fall off, Gibson modernized the Junior and the Special with a double-cutaway body.
-Now all 22 frets were clear of the body, providing even greater accessibility than the single-cutaway had offered.
-To guitarists of 1958, it was an improvement (although players today consider the neck on the single-cut to be sturdier), and sales of Juniors and Specials almost doubled from 1958 to ’59.
+All of Gibson’s Les Pauls started with a single-cut body, but in mid ’58, with sales beginning to fall off, Gibson modernized the Junior and Special with a double-cut body.
+Now, all 22 frets were clear of the body, providing even greater accessibility than the single-cutaway had offered.
+To guitarists of ’58, it was an improvement (although players today consider the neck on the single-cut to be sturdier), and sales of Juniors and Specials almost doubled from ’58 to ’59.

-It would seem a no-brainer to make the same change to the 3/4-size Junior and even to introduce a 3/4-size double-cutaway Special.
-That’s exactly what Gibson did in 1959, but somehow the message was garbled in transmission; instead of simply installing a shorter neck – but still with all frets clear of the body – on the double-cutaway body, Gibson made the neck even shorter.
-The body joined the neck at the 15th fret, leaving a four-fret length of fingerboard extending over the body.
+It would seem a no-brainer to make the same change to the 3/4 Junior and even to introduce a 3/4-size double-cut Special.
+That’s exactly what Gibson did in ’59, but somehow the message was garbled in transmission; instead of simply installing a shorter neck (still with all frets clear of the body) on the double-cut, Gibson made the neck even shorter.
+The neck joined at the 15th fret, leaving a four-fret length of fretboard extending over the body.
 Why they did this is anyone’s guess.
 There was no apparent problem with the neck joint; if there had been, Gibson would have abandoned the all-clear neck design of the full-scale Junior and Special.
 By putting four frets over the body, Gibson made them virtually inaccessible and useless.